tsiddiquea/cryptographic-file-protector/README.md

 ## Project Overview

-The Secure File Encryption & Decryption Tool is a command-line cybersecurity application developed in Python to protect sensitive digital information using modern cryptographic techniques.
+The Cryptographic File Protector Tool is a command-line cybersecurity application developed in Python to protect sensitive digital information using modern cryptographic techniques.

 The system showcases practical implementation of secure data protection mechanisms such as password-based key generation, authenticated symmetric encryption, and integrity validation.
 It simulates the workflow of real-world secure storage utilities that are designed to prevent unauthorized access to confidential files.